When it's time to protect your income, would you rather:

 - Pay more now and maintain the same payment for the life of a disability insurance policy?

-That’s one of the key questions you’ll need to answer when you purchase long-term disability insurance.
+That’s one of the key questions you’ll need to answer when you purchase long-term disability insurance for physicians.
 Your insurer will likely offer you a choice between a level or graded premium structure.

 With a level premium, you pay the same amount for the life of the policy.
-Assuming you have non-cancelable and/or guaranteed renewable policy, your premium obligation will remain constant for as long as you own the policy.
+Assuming you have a non-cancelable and/or guaranteed renewable policy, your premium obligation will remain constant for as long as you own the policy.

 Under this structure, the insurance company established a premium schedule designed so that you pay more of the cost of insurance upfront.
 This way, the insurer can benefit as much as possible in case you file a disability claim early in the life of a policy or surrender it at a later date.